 St. Mary’s is the only Cancer Center in the region with dual accreditations from both the Commission on Cancer (COC) and the American Society of Radiation Oncology (ASTRO).
 The COC accreditation from the American College of Surgeons is granted to facilities that voluntarily commit to provide the best in cancer diagnosis and treatment and that comply with all the Commission on Cancer standards.
 In addition, St. Mary’s Cancer Center has earned the APEx accreditation from the world’s largest radiation oncology quality and safety standards society.
 APEx is a rigorous multi-step evaluation also requiring structured compliance to patient-centered care through effective communications, coordinated treatment, and verification of including family and patients as partners in care.
 You are in the best hands possible at St. Mary’s Cancer Centers of Colorado

-St. Mary’s is home to a cancer care team with highly specialized expertise – including nurses with national certifications in oncology.
+St. Mary’s is home to a cancer care team with highly specialized expertise – including board certified physicians and nurses with national certifications in oncology.
 Each patient is empowered and encouraged to be an active participant and share in decision making about their care.
 You’ll receive individualized care from a team that feels like family.
-We also have a dedicated resource library for you and your loved ones’ use.

 St. Mary’s teams up with the National Cancer Institute (NCI) to help fund cancer clinical trials through networks of physicians and institutions specializing in a particular aspect of cancer.
 St. Mary’s maintains relationships with UCLA’s (University of California, Los Angeles) Translational Research in Oncology (TRIO) US Network and the University of Colorado Cancer Center, Denver, so our patients can participate in NCI-sponsored research.
 We monitor all cancer clinical trials being proposed and conducted and discuss possible participation with patients who qualify.